Website Accessibility Statement for ccn.ac.uk

 We have recently updated our website to improve overall accessibility including:

-Our ongoing commitments include updated PDFs to make them more accessible and looking to move to a new chat provider.
+Our ongoing commitments include updating PDFs to make them more accessible and selecting a new live chat provider.

-This website was last tested on 14 March 2023.
-The test was carried out by Government Digital Services.
+This website was last tested on 21 May 2026.
+The test was carried out by Bigfork Limited.

 The checks used a mixture of simple manual checks and automated tests to find only the most common barriers to users with accessibility needs.
 Manual checks included using each page without a mouse, viewing the page at different zoom settings, and simulating viewing the page on a small screen.
 The automated tests were completed using the latest version of Axe.
 Tests were completed using different settings in the Google Chrome browser on Mac OSX with a 13 inch screen.